 (b) The Estimated Local Bond Revenue per ADM shall be subtracted from the Guaranteed Tax Rate Amount to determine the amount of eligible State Matching Grant funds per ADM.

-(c) The eligible State Matching Grant funds per ADM shall be multiplied by the District’s Adjsuted ADMw to determine the maximum amount of State Matching Grant funds for which a District is eligible.
+(c) The eligible State Matching Grant funds per ADM shall be multiplied by the District’s Adjusted ADMw to determine the maximum amount of State Matching Grant funds for which a District is eligible.

 (7) The Department shall use the lesser of total proceeds from the sale of the Local GO Bonds exclusive of underwriter’s discount and other costs of issuance or the original amount requested by the District as the final basis for calculating the State Matching Grant.